-• Ask the learners the riddle on Page 127 of the Pupil's book and see if there is anyone of them who will get it right.
-The answer to the riddle is provided in the answers section at the end of the unit.
+• Ask the learners the riddle and see if there is anyone of them who will get it right.
+The answer to the riddle is that One is a father and grandfather at the same time.

-- Can the learners recite the poem clearly without stammering? - Can the learner write correct spelling for the words that you dictated? - Can the learners answer the riddle correctly?
+- Can the learners recite the poem clearly without stammering? - · Can the learner write correct spelling for the words that you dictated? - Can the learners answer the riddle correctly?

-Mathematical operations can be enjoyed by learners if they understand what they are expected to do.
-Encourage learners to use language for mathematical operations when they can because the more they talk about math the more they understand it.
+Mathematical operations can be enjoyed by learners if they

+understand what they are expected to do.
+Encourage learners to use language for mathematical operations when they can because the more they talk about maththe more they understand it.

-Encourage learners to make a point of learning new things everyday, even in maths.
+Encourage learners to make a point of learning new things every day, even in Maths.
 Let them pay attention to how different things at home and at school are affected by the things that we learn in school.
-For example, there is a mathematical operation that is involved everytime that the mother puts food on the table!
+For example, there is a mathematical operation that is involved every time that the mother puts food on the table!

-At the end of every topic, there is a writing exercise provided for the learners to practise what they have been taught.
-Let individual learners carry out these exercises as you assess their abilities.
+At the end of every topic, there is a writing exercise provided for the learners to practice what they have been taught.
+Let individual learnerscarry out these exercises as you assess their abilities.

-• Exercise 1 on page 114 of the Pupil's Book require learners to calculate some mathematical problems.
+- Exercise 1 requires learners to calculate some mathematical problems.
 The answers are:

+- a) 13

-a) 13 b) 50
+- b) 50

-• Exercise 2 on page 115 of the Pupil's Book require learners to calculate some mathematical problems.
+- Exercise 2 on page 115 of the Pupil's Book require learners to calculate some mathematical problems.
 The answers are:

+- a) 30

-a) 30 b) 80
+- b) 80

-• Exercise 1 on page 116 of the Pupil's Book require learners to calculate some mathematical problems.
+- Exercise 1 of the Pupil's Book require learners to calculate some mathematical problems.
 The answers are:

+- 1. 18

+- 2. 144

+- 3.60

+- 4 20

+- 5. 21